 }

-A separate validation alias keeps production traffic on logs-current while queries or dashboards are checked against logs-next.
+A separate validation alias keeps production traffic on orders-current while queries or dashboards are checked against orders-next.

 $ curl -sS --fail -H "Content-Type: application/json" -X POST "http://localhost:9200/_aliases?pretty" -d '{